 - cervical osteophytes

 In some cases the diagnosis is obvious.
 However, as diaphragmatic position is not symmetric, an understanding of the normal level of the diaphragms is important (see normal position of diaphragms on chest radiography).
-If the left hemidiaphragm is higher than the right or the right is higher than the left by more than ~ 2 centimetres, one of the many causes of diaphragmatic elevation should be sought.
+If the left hemidiaphragm is higher than the right or the right is higher than the left by more than ~2 centimeters, one of the many causes of diaphragmatic elevation should be sought.
 This, of course, includes phrenic nerve palsy 10.